Redirecting Behavior: A Guide for Early Childhood Educators

 How to redirect children's behavior

-Proper redirection techniques can de-escalate a tense moment and teach a child how to cope more positively.
+Redirecting behavior involves de-escalating a tense moment and teaching a child how to cope more positively.
 If you feel frustrated, take a deep breath and try to see the situation from the child's perspective.
 This will help you respond in a constructive way.

 By redirecting, teachers can minimize disruptions and promote a positive learning environment.
 Try the strategies below to help redirect children from challenging behaviors.